If you're a true chocoholic, this chocolate porridge recipe with Nutella delivers everything you want in a breakfast.

 Cacao offers exceptional nutritional value, while cocoa provides rich chocolate flavour.

-- Place the oats, milk, water, cocoa powder, brown sugar and salt in a medium saucepan and stir to combine.
+- Place the oats, milk, water, cocoa powder, brown sugar and a pinch of salt in a medium saucepan and stir to combine.

-- Over medium heat, bring to a boil and immediately turn the heat to low.
-Leave to simmer gently for about 5-7 minutes, or until creamy and thick.
+- Over medium heat, bring the ingredients to a boil and then immediately turn the heat to low.

-- Spoon into bowls and top with Nutella.
+- Spoon into a bowl and top with Nutella.
 Allow the Nutella to slowly melt into the warm porridge.
+Enhance it further by adding your favourite toppings.

 Other topping ideas